 Criteria JORC Code explanation Commentary Criteria JORC Code explanation whereby Noranda could earn a 50% interest in the Storm property package (48 claims) by incurring exploration expenditures of \$7 million over a four-year period, commencing in 1999.
 An airborne hyperspectral survey completed by Noranda identified 26 airborne electromagnetic and magnetic (AEM/MAG) and 266 colour anomalies.
 In 2000, Noranda flew a 3,260 line-km GEOTEM electromagnetic and magnetic airborne geophysical survey over the property at 250-300 m line spacings.
 Ground geophysical surveys were carried out as a follow-up to the airborne surveys, including 100.5 line-km of UTEM, 69.2 line-km of gravity, 11 line-km of magnetics, and 6.5 line-km of HLEM surveys.
-Eleven DD holes, for a total of 1,885.5 m, were completed; eight of the holes, for a total of 1,348.5 m, were completed within the current Storm property, at the 4100N zone showing.
+Eleven DD holes, for a total of 1,348.5 m, were completed; eight of the holes, for a total of 1,348.5 m, were completed within the current Storm property, at the 4100N zone showing.
 In 2001, Noranda added the Aston Bay claims (7 claims) to the original option agreement with Cominco.
 Reconnaissance follow-up work on selected airborne targets from the 1999 and 2000 airborne surveys was completed.
 Six DD holes, for a total of 822 m, were completed on the Seal zinc showings.
 Assay highlights for 2001 drilling include 7.65% Zn with 26.5 g/t Ag over 1.1 m in hole AB01-29.
 In 2008, Commander was issued prospecting permits 7547, 7548 and 7549, comprising the Storm property.
 Fieldwork included traversing geological contacts at the Seal 2200N, 2750N, and 4100N showings to evaluate the accuracy of previous mapping.
 Verification of historical drilling results was undertaken with core stored at the former Aston Bay camp site selectively sampled.
 Seven holes were sampled, including two from the Seal occurrence and five from the Storm copper showings.
 Duplicate analyses for the Storm holes corresponded well with original results.
-In 2011, Geotech Ltd, on behalf of Commander, conducted a helicopter-borne versatile time domain electromagnetic (VTEM plus) and aeromagnetic survey over the Storm property: a total of 3,969.7 line purposes.
+In 2011, Geotech Ltd, on behalf of Commander, conducted a helicopter-borne versatile time domain electromagnetic (VTEM plus) and aeromagnetic survey over the Storm property: a total of 3,969.7 line-km.
+The primary VTEM survey flight lines followed by a site visit, prospecting, surface sampling, sampling intervals of historical DD core that had not been previously sampled or had been sampled but the assays were not made available to Aston Bay, and ground-truthing of the VTEM anomalies by APEX and Aurora personnel.
+Remnant half-core was quarter cored for resampling purposes.
 Prospecting confirmed the presence, location and extent of known historical